 Our products are derived from two primary sources.
 The pangdens are designed, handwoven, and worn by the the women of each Tibetan ethnic group.
 Each pangden possesses distinct characteristics to communicate the woman's marital status and place of origin.
 Every pangden used in our products are directly purchased from the women who have handcrafted them.

-Our leather is sourced from Sheong Shi Tannery, which is an ethical, fair wage tannery.
-Patrick Lee who owns the tannery goes above and beyond to create what is called "eco leather" which means he takes into account the environmental impacts of his tannery and works to minimize them.
+Our leather is sourced from an ethical, fair wage tannery in Kolkata, India.
+The tannery goes above and beyond to create what is called "eco leather" which means they take into account the environmental impacts of their tannery and work to minimize them.
 For example, what makes our leather different is that it is not treated by any harsh chemicals that most other leathers are treated with, and is instead treated with natural vegetable extracts.
 This gives our leather a more natural look and feel.

 Our factory is located in Kathmandu, Nepal.
 We believe in sustainable fashion where every aspect of our business, materials, and individuals, meet our high ethical standards.